denisecase/node-server/README.md

 1. In the folder, create a file named server.js.
 1. In the folder, open PowerShell and run npm init to generate a package.json with app information.

+## Optional: Host your service

+Running a service from your machine isn't usually the best.
+(Why?)

+To make your service available, host it on a server running 24/7 (24 hours a day, 7 days a week).
+Explore Heroku for free, easy hosting.

 ## Terms

 - Node.js platform